FAForever/wiki-pages/Play/Learning-SupCom/Training-Archive.md

 {.links-list}

 ## Improving Your Gameplay

-If you know the basics of the game and are looking to improve your gameplay, you may want to check out any or all of the links in this section (whether you're a new player or a pro, these resources could help you to improve).

 * [How to improve forever - Blackheart's 6 laws](https://forum.faforever.com/topic/1222/how-to-improve-forever-6-laws?_=1625166213365)
 * [Heaven's Video Tutorials *Youtube Playlist*](https://www.youtube.com/playlist?list=PLxH0oefiZR_VrY6qtvv4iIHfn6i6ipnaS)